girls-coding-club/code_of_conduct/README.md

 ## Our Goal

-The Houston Data Visualization Meetup is dedicated to providing a harassment-free experience for everyone.
+The Girls Coding Club Meetup is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

 ## Applicability and Scope